 - Interactive Lectures Interest Group (more info) : mostly advice on using handsets (remotes) at the University of Glasgow.

 - Assessing Student Knowledge with Instructional Technology: a similar page from Amherst.

-- Classroom Performance System Frequently Asked Questions: University of Texas, Austin, gives practical details to instructors about the system they have for using and distributing Classroom Communication Systems Technology.
+- Response System/Clickers: University of Texas, Austin, gives practical details to instructors about the system they have for using and distributing Classroom Communication Systems Technology.